Failure to Appear/Failure to Pay Program (FTAP) FAQ

 Back to top

 Some courts offer online payment options.
-You must either contact the court directly or you may visit the following web sites for information regarding online payment options.
-For Municipal/City Courts visit www.tml.org/links_cities.html.
-For Justice of the Peace/County Courts visit www.texascounties4u.org/websites.html.
+You must either contact the court directly or you may visit the court’s website for information regarding online payment options.
+Back to top

 Back to top